 Italy is arguably the best country in Europe – awesome architecture, irresistibly delicious foods, diverse yet stunning scenery and some of the best art in the world are amongst just some of the reasons why visitors are so enchanted by this country.
 In fact, Italy has so much to offer and so many possibilities that it’s not surprising if planning your trip is getting a little bit overwhelming – after all, there’s just so much to fit in and so many choices to make.
 So if you want to make sure that you get the most from your trip to Italy, read on!

 As the saying goes, Rome wasn’t built in a day – so give yourself a little bit longer to explore it all.
-Make sure that you see some of the most iconic sites like the Colosseum, Pantheon, Trevi Fountain and Spanish Steps, and if you can, take a day to tour the Vatican City – a country in its own right, it’s definitely worth the visit and you’ll get to see the home of the Pope, iconic architecture and art at St Peter’s Cathedral, and world-famous attractions like the Sistine Chapel.
+Make sure that you see some of the most iconic sites like the Colosseum, Pantheon, Trevi Fountain and Spanish Steps, and if you can, take a day to tour the Vatican City – a country in its own right, it’s definitely worth the visit and you’ll get to see the home of the Pope, iconic architecture and art at St Peter’s Cathedral, and world-famous attractions like the Sistine Chapel for accommodation you can get villas in Italy quite easily.

 Art & Wine in Florence and Tuscany:

-A couple of days in Florence is a must – spend some time in awe of the frescoes in the Duomo, taking in the beautiful art at the Uffizi Gallery, and be sure to see the iconic Michelangelo’s David.
+There’s so many Places to visit in Italy but a couple of days in Florence is a must – spend some time in awe of the frescoes in the Duomo, taking in the beautiful art at the Uffizi Gallery, and be sure to see the iconic Michelangelo’s David.
 If you want to shop, then a visit to the super chic Via de’ Tornabuoni is a must, and make sure to enjoy some delectable local food and drinks at Piazza della Signoria, a favorite with the locals.
-Then, head to Tuscany where you can stay in an idyllic rural farmhouse and spend some time exploring the stunning countryside – rolling hills, gorgeous vine trellises and Romanesque churches are just some of the reasons why tourists return to Tuscany again and again.
+Then, head to tuscany food and wine tour where you can stay in an idyllic rural farmhouse and spend some time exploring the stunning countryside – rolling hills, gorgeous vine trellises and Romanesque churches are just some of the reasons why tourists return to Tuscany again and again.
 Getting to Florence from elsewhere in Italy is easy; check out this route from Naples to Florence.

 Romantic, Unique Venice: